ron-rinaldi/rpi_slideshow/README.md

 - Can be shutdown using a switch connected to GPIO pins (see watchdog.py)
 - Can be shutdown remotely using ssh, then "sudo systemctl stop slideshow"

+Notes

+There is a delay after boot, before the slideshow starts.
+This is meant to allow USB drives that are already plugged in to be properly mounted by the kernel.

+To adjust this delay, edit slideshow.sh and modify the "sleep 8" line.